GSA/digitalgov.gov/content/posts/2015-04-06-using-personas-to-better-understand-customers-usa-gov-case-study.md

 More frequently, they may have an idea in mind about what information they want, but they do not know exactly what that information is.
 A popular example is financial assistance available from the government.
 Many customers want to know what assistance is available to them, but can’t articulate if they want a grant, loan, etc.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-337-USAgov-Personas-slide-5-Find-contact-info.jpg" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-337-USAgov-Personas-slide-5-Find-contact-info.jpg" alt="Slide 5, "Find contact information for an agency or elected official"" %}

 ### Find contact information for an agency or elected official

 This also falls under finding specific information on a known topic, but the [A-Z directory of federal agencies](http://www.usa.gov/directory/federal/index.shtml) is so popular, it’s worth making a separate category.
 Customers are looking for **contact information**, especially hard to find information, such as the phone number for the IRS.

 ## Steps in Developing USA.gov Personas

 We drafted our personas in about two weeks and kept our process simple.
 We involved key stakeholders, such as managers, from the beginning.
 We also used data from multiple sources to inform our personas.
 To create personas for each type of customer, we picked some of the most common tasks people come to us to accomplish.
 We even had a little fun with data.
 After choosing an age in the most popular age range, we used the [Social Security Administration’s baby name data](http://www.ssa.gov/oact/babynames/) to pick the most popular name for that year.

 While the personas are composite representations, the quotes associated with them are from real customers.
 Because of time and resource constraints, we used customer satisfaction survey comments as the main source of qualitative data.